dbushenko/trurl/README.md

 Parameters for commands 'new project' and 'new file' may be of two types: JSON and simple string.

-* JSON parameters might look like this: '{"entityName": "Article", "params": [ {"name":"title","type":"String"}, {"name":"body", "type":"String"}]}"
+* JSON parameters might look like this: '{"entityName": "Article", "params": [ {"key":"title","value":"String"}, {"key":"body", "value":"String"}]}"
 * Totally the same simple string looks like this: 'entityName:Article, params: [ title#String, body#String ]'

 Simple string parameters use following rules to correspond to JSON:

 * abc:efg is converted to "abc":"efg"
 * abc:123 is converted to "abc":123
-* abc#efg is converted to {"name":"abc", "type":"efg"} -- this conversion is especially useful when generating object with list of properties.
+* abc#efg is converted to {"key":"abc", "value":"efg"} -- this conversion is especially useful when generating object with list of properties.
-* abc#efg@ is converted to {"name":"abc", "type":"efg", "last":true} -- this conversion is needed when generating list of properties and you need to avoid last separator (comma, whitespace, etc).
+* abc#efg@ is converted to {"key":"abc", "value":"efg", "last":true} -- this conversion is needed when generating list of properties and you need to avoid last separator (comma, whitespace, etc).

 For example, if there is a template file 'file1.txt' with following contents: